proycon/LaMachine/docs/lamachine_pres_2021.md

 - **Complexity & Maintainability**: supporting many target distributions, flavours and channels, in continuously moving ecosystems is not easy.
 - **Fat containers** may be at odds with the Docker paradigm
+- **Limited scalabibility**

+## Recommendations for CLARIAH

+* Include software metadata with the source code (as codemeta or language-specific)
+* Consider solutions like LaMachine if you really need to bring the tools to the data (e.g. in highly sensitive non-networked environments)
+* Do not forget the audience of technically skilled users (the 20%?)
+* Neither LaMachine nor orchestration of containers in a service architecture can bring about interoperability if the underlying tools do not share some common standards (data exchange etc).
+* Be clear in preferred technologies, so solutions don't LaMachine don't have to target them all.